Patricia Maxwell: Writing career

-For the next seven years, Maxwell sold various poems, articles, and short stories before deciding to take the time to write a novel.
-Her husband supported her efforts, even buying her a typewriter to make the work easier.
-After objectively assessing her first novel, Maxwell decided that it was not good enough to sell, and promptly started on a second manuscript.
-This one sold in 1970, to the first publisher who actually read it.
-A stunned Maxwell used her first check to buy a greenhouse—something she had long wanted.
+For the next seven years, Maxwell sold various poems, articles, and short stories before selling her first novel manuscript in 1970.

 Maxwell's early works, published under her own name, were mystery suspense novels.
-In the mid-1970s, this type of novel became less popular, and Maxwell suddenly had trouble selling new works.
+In the mid-1970s, this type of novel became less popular.
+Maxwell suddenly had trouble selling new works.
 After two years of struggling to find another niche, Maxwell was asked to write a proposal for an emerging genre, historical romance.
 Her first novel in this genre, Love's Wild Desire, became a New York Times Bestseller under the pseudonym Jennifer Blake (so that fans of her previous work would not be confused).

 Maxwell has been writing romance and historical novels as Jennifer Blake for over 30 years.
-The book are often set between 1830-1850 and take place in Louisiana.
+The book is often set between 1830 and 1850 and take place in Louisiana.

 Personal life

 Maxwell writes for six hours a day, five days a week in her home office, usually completing one book each year.
 In her spare time, she enjoys collecting antiques, painting, and quilting.
 Because she is allergic to many chemicals, she and her husband maintain a small organic garden to cultivate their own produce.
 They also grow antique roses.

+After selling her first novel manuscript in 1970, she spent her first check on a greenhouse.

 Maxwell and her husband live in Northern Louisiana, with a second home in Colorado.
 They have four children and several grandchildren.